-This seminar provides a detailed introduction to the European medical device legislation.
-It will explain the Directives and which products are covered, the involvement of Notified Bodies, how to choose one and outline what a manufacturer must do.
-It will also cover the documentation necessary to apply for the CE Mark.
+This seminar provides an invaluable overview of the European Medical Device Regulation (MDR).
+The interactive programme will explain the new legislation and which products are covered, the involvement of Notified Bodies and how to choose one and will outline a manufacturer’s responsibilities.
+It will also cover the documentation necessary to apply for the CE mark.

-This is an excellent introduction from leading experts in the field and delegates should expect three comprehensive days of training.
+This is an excellent introduction from leading experts in the field and delegates should expect three days of intensive training.

-This seminar will be of interest to all personnel who are new to the medical device industry, all those who intend to place a medical device on the market and anyone who requires an overview of the medical device sector
+Past delegates include those working in regulatory affairs, pharmacovigilance, quality assurance and technical support.
+This event will be of particular interest to all personnel who are new to the medical device industry, all those who intend to place a medical device on the market and anyone who requires an overview of the medical device sector.

 Workshop 1: Classification

-Janette is a registered nurse, has a BSc in Management studies, a Diploma in Company Direction, and a Diploma in Management studies, holds a teaching certificate and is a Chartered Scientist and Chartered Director.
+Janette qualified as a registered nurse in 1984, she has a BSc in Management studies, a Diploma in Company Direction, and a Diploma in Management studies, holds a teaching certificate and is a Chartered Scientist and Chartered Director.
 Janette sits on several committees in the device community and industry and has been an instrumental advocate of improving and advancing medical device research in the UK.
 Janette has published several articles relating to medical device regulation and clinical studies.

 Will Burton, Director of Russell Square Quality Representatives (RSQR) Ltd, is engaged in providing a range of consultancy and training services to the international medical device, pharmaceutical and biotechnology industry sectors.
 Prior to founding RSQA in 1995, Will was the Professional Services Manager of the Manufacturer Registration Scheme Business Unit of the UK Medical Devices Agency (now MHRA).